Alimedhat000/Shipyard/PRD.md

 ### Local Dev

-1. As a developer, I want all services (API, worker, Redis, Postgres, Garage for local dev; Garage (self-hosted Rust S3) or Cloudflare R2 for production, Nginx) in a single Docker Compose file, so that onboarding is frictionless.
+1. As a developer, I want all services (API, worker, Redis, Postgres, Garage, Caddy) in a single Docker Compose file, so that onboarding is frictionless.
 2. As a developer, I want database migrations via Drizzle, so that schema changes are versioned and reproducible.
 3. As a developer, I want all environment variables validated via Zod against a `.env.example`, so that missing config is caught early.
 4. As a developer, I want the API to hot-reload on code changes, so that I can iterate quickly.